Grandfather Mountain: Attractions

-One of North America's largest Highland Games, the Grandfather Mountain Highland Games, are held here each year, drawing in visitors from all over the world.
+One of North America's largest Highland games events, the Grandfather Mountain Highland Games are held here each year, drawing in visitors from all over the world.
 The Highland Games celebrate the Scottish ancestry of many of the pioneers who settled around the mountain and feature traditional Scottish games and music.
 The Grandfather Mountain games have been called "the best" such event in the United States because of the spectacular highland setting (reminiscent of Scotland) and the great percentage of people who attend in kilts and other Scottish regalia.
 It is considered the largest "gathering of clans" because more different family lines are represented at this event than any other in North America.

 A paved road leads to one of the mountain's several peaks (Linville Peak), and there visitors will find a museum, the famous "mile-high swinging bridge", and views of up to 100 mi - on a clear day, it is possible to see the city skyline of Charlotte.
 The view also overlooks the Grandfather Mountain Golf and Country Club, which lies at the base of Grandfather Mountain.
 It has two 18-hole golf courses, one championship and one executive, each designed by Ellis Maples.
 The championship course is consistently ranked as the finest mountain course in the Carolinas.

 On the road to the summit there are wildlife exhibits and picnic areas.
 Grandfather has six environmental habitats for black bear, river otters, cougars, bald eagles, and elk.